sensu/sensu-docs/content/sensu-go/6.7/plugins/featured-integrations/ansible.md

 ## Get the plugin

-For a turnkey experience with the Sensu Ansible Handler plugin, use the Sensu web UI [Catalog][10] to configure and install it.
+For a turnkey experience with the Sensu Ansible Handler plugin, use the [Sensu Catalog][10] in the web UI to configure and install it.
 Or, use our curated, configurable [quick-start template][3] to integrate Sensu with your existing Ansible Tower workflows.

 You can also add the [Sensu Ansible Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset hub, to build your own workflow or integrate Sensu with your existing Ansible workflows.